smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Optional-02-Advanced-Scraping/README.md

 python test_advanced_scraping.py
 ```

-🚀 It should open a Chrome Window, navigate to the page and stay like that!
+🚀 It should open a Chrome window, navigate to the page and stay like that!
 If you uncomment the last line `driver.quit()` then you will see that Chrome will close automatically.
-You need to do that otherwise you'll have plenty of Chrome Windows opened after a while!
+You need to do that otherwise you'll have plenty of Chrome windows open after a while!

 ## Searching chocolate based recipes 😋

 We will now simulate a user interaction with the page.
-Something one can do is click on the search bar and type a location.
+Something a user can do is click on the search bar and type a location.
 Go ahead and try it: type `chocolate`.
 Now click on the magnifying glass button to launch the search.

-This is what we want to emulate!
-We will use the [`find_element_by_id`](https://selenium-python.readthedocs.io/locating-elements.html#locating-by-id) method to locate the input in which we want to type.
+This is what we want to simulate!
+We will use the [`find_element_by_id`](https://selenium-python.readthedocs.io/locating-elements.html#locating-by-id) method to locate the input which we want to search.

 ```python
 from selenium.webdriver.common.keys import Keys